goldendoggies/JH-recipes/README.md

 # JH - recipes

-This is the README for the new 'DEVELOPMENT' git branch.
+This is the README for the 'MAIN' git branch.
+This will serve as my model 'PRODUCTION' region.

 Check it out Live!